 Hundreds of thousands of pages of legal scholarship have been written over the decades about what Judge Tauro calls the "highly deferential rational basis test."
 I have deliberately chosen the Wikipedia entry as a guide because it's as good a brief description as any (and because I hate reading legal scholarship).
 Rational basis review, "tests whether a governmental action is a reasonable means to an end that may be legitimately pursued by the government.
 This test requires that the governmental action be 'rationally related' to a 'legitimate' government interest.
 Under this standard of review, the 'legitimate interest' does not have to be the government's actual interest.
 Rather, if the court can merely hypothesize a 'legitimate' interest served by the challenged action, it will withstand the rational basis review."

 Judge Tauro struck down Section 3 of the Defense of Marriage Act even after giving it the most benefits of the most doubts allowed under Supreme Court precedent.
 This is no small thing in evaluating the weakness of the federal statute or the failings of the larger argument against same-sex marriage.
-And you can be sure that the federal judge in
+And you can be sure that the federal judge in California presiding over the Prop 8 trial has taken careful notice of both the language and the tone of Judge Tauro's decision.

 "Yes," the plaintiffs happily answered in written form: We "have challenged only Prop.
 8 in this litigation.
 The Court need not -- and in the absence of a federal defendant, should not -- address the federal Defense of Marriage Act in this litigation.
 It may be that the Court's ruling will have implications for the Defense of Marriage Act and other similar laws that discriminate against gay men and lesbians.
 But such implications, if any, will depend on the parameters of this Court's decision."